ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/custom-store-features.md

 ## Creating a Custom Feature with Input

-The `signalStoreFeature` function provides the ability to create a custom feature that requires a specific state, computed properties, and/or methods to be defined in the store where it is used.
+The `signalStoreFeature` function provides the ability to create a custom feature that requires specific state slices, computed signals, and/or methods to be defined in the store where it is used.
 This enables the utilization of input properties within the custom feature, even if they are not explicitly defined within the feature itself.

 The expected input type should be defined as the first argument of the `signalStoreFeature` function, using the `type` helper function from the `@ngrx/signals` package.